rahidelvi/blog/_posts/2018-04-26-new-gmail-is-here.markdown

 tags: tech desktop gmail observations
 ---

-I :heart: the new Gmail.
+I love the new Gmail.
 I am especially glad they didn't get rid of _Multiple Inboxes_ and the awesome keyboard shortcuts.

 I like the whitespace implementation in Inbox by Gmail better, the other cool stuff is now available in Gmail.
 Namely, hover actions, snoozing emails, quick reply and a better UI in some respects (hiding the nav menu on the left for example (that was just a pet peeve of mine).